 a Formal advice on matters concerning a Controlled Discipline comes from a Discipline Representative, who is elected to General Council by those Members nominating that Discipline as one of those they participate in, and who sits on Shooting Committee ex officio.
-Discipline Representatives may appoint a sub-committee to assist or advise them.
 Every Controlled Discipline has a Representative, although some Representatives cover more than one Discipline.

 - b Formal advice on matters concerning a Recognised Discipline comes from a Discipline Representative, who sits on Shooting Committee ex officio.
-Discipline Representatives may appoint a sub-committee to assist or advise them.
 Every Recognised Discipline has a Representative, who, if not elected as for a representative of a Controlled discipline, is either appointed by Shooting Committee to represent the Discipline through representing the related Controlled Discipline, or is appointed to Shooting Committee ex officio with responsibilities in an external organisation for the relevant rules. - c Formal advice on matters concerning an Acknowledged Discipline may come from a Discipline Representative assigned the Acknowledged Discipline as an additional responsibility by the Shooting Committee.
-If no such assignment has been made, advice comes from the Association's professional staff who will regard the Discipline in the same light as any other commercial activity.
+If no such assignment has been made, advice comes from the Association's professional staff who will regard the Discipline in the same light as any other commercial activity. - d Discipline representatives may seek assistance and advice, or request appointment of a Discipline Sub-Committee, in accordance with Shooting Committee Bylaws.